Bingo Payment Methods

 Pay by Mobile Phone

 Many people play their bingo as they operate their lives these days; via their mobile phone.
 With the dawn of mobile bingo, has come the dawn of mobile payment methods.
 This includes Zimpler, a sort of mobile e-wallet, as well as Boku, a method that allows you to pay via your mobile phone bill.
 Of course, there is a cap on the amount that you can spend (£30) but for casual mobile players this is basically the perfect solution.
+Unfortunately, Boku seems to be no longer available to UK players due to new rules from the Gambling Commission.

 Payeer is another mobile payment method that is taking off.
 It’s still fairly niche in the online gambling world, but we’re seeing more and more interest.